abelvandenbussche/SkullQueen/README.md

 # SkullQueen

-This is a school project for 5th year of highschool
+This is a school project for (equivalent) 5th year of highschool

 This is a digital remake of the card game Skull Queen